 10. Pittenweem Witch Trails

 Pittenweem has a dark past!
-This Fife town was the settings for the Pittenweem Witch Trials which were responsible for the torture and death of three accused members of the village.
-The accuser?
+This Fife town was the setting for the Pittenweem Witch Trials, which were responsible for the torture and death of three accused members of the village.

 Hotels in Pittenweem